Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 had greater correlation.

 There are three OLS Regression Results.
-The results between the last two are very similar but there are some minor differences.
+Two results have different combinations of variables and are very similar but there are some minor differences.
 The first OLS regression contained all the potential independent variables.
-The p-values were all greater than zero except for empty_slots.
+med_review had a passing p-value but was not included because it was negatively correlated with num_parks, so due to multicollinearity when combined med_review had too large a p-value.
 Those with the highest p-values were discarded one-by-one, and different combinations were attempted until the variable p-values were all below the confidence interval 0.05.
 Two OLS results have variables with p-values lower than 0.05, and a Prob (F-statistic) approaching zero, so the regression coefficients are not zero.
 A regression model with empty_slots, num_parks, and num_plygrd as variables was selected for three factors: